ARUNKUMART9968/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ### REGISTER NUMBER : 212222040017

 ### AIM:
-To write a program to train a classifier for garbage classification with PyTorch.
+To write a program to train a classifier for peck hour Scheduling

 ### Algorithm:
-1. Import necessary libraries (PyTorch, Torchvision, etc.)
+1. Import necessary libraries
-2. Load the dataset of images representing different types of garbage
+2. Load the dataset
 3. Define the EfficientNet-B0 model and add a classification head to it
 4. Create data loaders for training and validation sets
 5. Train the model using the Adam optimizer and cross-entropy loss function